Is your steering stiff or loose?

 - Tight steering: You might feel like steering takes more effort, especially at low speeds or sharp turns.

-- Loose or unresponsive steering: If the steering wheel feels wobbly or doesn’t respond as quickly to your movements, this may indicate a lack of control in the steering system.
+- Unresponsive or loose steering: If the steering wheel feels loose, wobbly, or slow to respond, it could indicate wear in the steering linkage or the rack and pinion system.

 - Noises while turning: Hearing grinding, clicking, or whining noises when you turn the wheel could signal that parts within the steering system are worn or damaged.